How to Collaborate in a Project

 Working on projects is all about teamwork, sharing information and managing the work on individual tasks and project activities.
 Teamwork simply cannot be managed without the help of tools like Aptien.
 Here you have the opportunity to share projects with others regardless of whether they are part of your internal team or are your contractors.
 Simply share projects with others.

-Start by creating the project you want to work on.
-Either you have permission to do this, or you need to ask your administrator to create the project and give you permission to do it.
-Before you invite colleagues to the project, make sure it is well named and established.
+Start by creating a project you want to work on.
+You either have the permissions to do so, or you need to ask your administrator to create the project and give you the necessary permissions.
+Before you invite colleagues to the project, make sure it is properly named and set up.

 By default, all projects and their underlying project information are shared across the company, only the work on them and the tasks are private - in other words, only the participants of the tasks can access the tasks on the project, as well as other tasks.
 This ensures basic security.
 If you need to separate projects in a form, and set them up so others can't see them, ask your administrator to do so.

-How to share a project with suppliers and contractors
+How to Share a Project with Vendors and External Collaborators

 With comments, you can address tasks and work management, and with a shared document repository you can share other project documentation such as project plans, photos, documentation, and more.